vagabondboffin/codeWars/README.md

 # codeWars

-Nothing but an every day coding practice to keep me sane when there is no other coding projects at hand.
+Nothing but an everyday coding practice to keep me sane when there is no other coding projects at hand.